amitthakur077/project2/README.md

 # NEW PROJECT
-This project was created from Local system
+This project was created from Local system .
+Created By Amit Thakur